-Human beings are undoubtedly creatures of habit – as a society, we love the comfort and safety of routine things – even if we prefer excitement and unexpected things individually.
-There are just so many unexpected things that we can expect and tolerate.
+Human beings are undoubtedly creatures of habit – as a society, we love the comfort and safety of routine things.
+We like to go to work, earn our paycheck and come home knowing that we now have some time off to spend with our family, play video games, shop, or bet online with รหัสโบนัส Pinnacle.
+With routines, we feel comfortable.
 The pandemic has certainly come as a surprise to everyone, and adjusting to it was a really difficult process, as we have shown, on a global scale, that we prefer at least some degree of stability.
 However, our ability to adapt and adjust is far greater than any obstacle that we may come across, and it is no wonder that we have managed to successfully circumvent the whole issue of distancing and isolation.
 We have successfully used the technology we have to do so – we can do almost anything from our homes – work, shop, and find entertainment online.
 In fact, we sank so comfortably into these new roles, that it may be a bit tricky to return to normal once the danger is completely gone.
 But especially in 2020, there was little to no information or means to combat the virus, and caution was very high, which is why many big events like EURO 2020 and the 2020 Tokyo Olympics were postponed for next year.

 How has the situation changed, and will the Olympics be held this year?